bahrus/xtal-deco/README.md

 It is inspired by [decorators](https://www.programiz.com/python-programming/decorator)/[annotations](https://docs.oracle.com/javase/tutorial/java/annotations/basics.html)/[attributes](https://codewithshadman.com/csharp-attributes/)[.](https://doc.rust-lang.org/reference/attributes.html)  Rather than declaratively applying to a class or class member beneath the decorator/annotation/attribute, an xtal-deco (or xtal-deco derived elements) instance applies behavior/functionality to the native or custom DOM element beneath it.

-xtal-deco is one member of [a](https://github.com/bahrus/xtal-decor) [trio](https://github.com/bahrus/xtal-decorator) of related elements, provided as an alternative to the [built-in native element extension](https://bkardell.com/blog/TheWalrus.html).
+xtal-deco is one member of [a](https://github.com/bahrus/xtal-decor) [trio](https://github.com/bahrus/xtal-decorator) of related elements, provided as an alternative to the [controversial built-in native element extension](https://bkardell.com/blog/TheWalrus.html).

 xtal-deco has a property, "actions" that allows for a "reactive" way of responding to property changes passed through via the proxy.